 TRANSCENDENTAL JULIA SETS WITH FRACTIONAL PACKING DIMENSION JACK BURKART ABSTRACT.
-We show how to construct a family of transcendental entire functions whose Julia sets have packing dimension in (1,2).
+We construct a family of transcendental entire functions whose Julia sets have packing dimension in (1, 2).
 These are the first examples where the computed packing dimension is not 1 or 2.
-Our construction will allow us further show that the set of packing dimensions attained is dense in (1,2), and that the Hausdorff dimension of the Julia sets can be made arbitrarily close to corresponding packing dimension.
-1. Introduction Let $f: \mathbb{C} \to \mathbb{C}$ be a transcendental (non-polynomial) entire function.
+Our construction will allow us further show that the set of packing dimensions attained is dense in the interval (1, 2), and that the Hausdorff dimension of the Julia sets can be made arbitrarily close to the corresponding packing dimension.
+1. INTRODUCTION Let $f : \mathbb{C} \to \mathbb{C}$ be a transcendental (non-polynomial) entire function.
 We denote the nth iterate of f by f^n .
 We define the Fatou set, $\mathcal{F}(f)$, to be the set of all points so that $\{f^n\}{n=1}^{\infty}$ locally forms a normal family.
 Thus the Fatou set is the "stable" set for the dynamics of f.
 We define the Julia set, $\mathcal{J}(f)$, to be the complement of the Fatou set.
-This is the set where the dynamics of f are chaotic and there is strong sensitivity to initial conditions.
+This is the set where the dynamics of f are chaotic.
 A primary aim of complex dynamics is to study the geometric and topological properties of the Julia set.
 We refer the reader to [CG93] and [Sch10] and for an introduction to complex dynamics the rational and transcendental setting, respectively.
-In this paper we prove the following:
+In this paper we prove the following theorem.